Ribona

 Serving temperature: 10 - 12° C

 Pairings: This wine will keep well and is excellent with mild or aged cheese, charcuterie, seafood risotto and white lasagna.
-Typically baked fish.
+Most types of baked fish.

 Grape Varieties: 100% Ribona